uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_scan_func.rst

 * y\ :sub:`0` = id\ :sub:`×` × z\ :sub:`0`
 * y\ :sub:`i` = y\ :sub:`i-1` × z\ :sub:`i`

-For example, if × is addition, the parallel prefix corresponds a running sum.
+For example, if × is addition, the parallel prefix corresponds to a running sum.
-A serial implementation of parallel prefix is:
+A serial implementation of a parallel prefix is:

 .. code:: cpp